Country Director – Afghanistan

 INSO provides daily support to more than 1000 NGOs operating in 16 of the world’s most insecure countries.

 INSO is registered in the Netherlands with its headquarters based in The Hague, the international city of peace and justice.

-As Country Director, you will lead, manage and direct program implementation.
-You will have solid program and human resources management skills and will be a natural and confident communicator, consensus-builder, and networker.
-You will combine keen intellect and analytical skills with pragmatism, patience and a good sense of humor.
-You will come from an NGO/humanitarian background (senior management and programs) and are not required to have a military background.
+As Country Director you will lead, manage and direct program implementation.
+You will use your solid program and human resources management skills and be a natural and confident leader, communicator, consensus-builder and networker.
+You will combine keen intellect and analytical skills with pragmatism, patience and a good sense of humour.
+You enjoy the challenge of translating strategic concepts into workable practices in difficult environments.
+Ideally, you will come from an NGO/humanitarian background (senior management and programs) and are not required to have military/police backgrounds.

 Program Leadership and Management

 - Provide engaged, effective leadership across the program, ensuring that INSO Afghanistan performs well across all functions – program delivery, finance, operations, HR – and in compliance with INSO internal policies and protocols.